-Brno, Czech Republic – According to a study, published a few days after official projections lent weight to the idea that the Czech economy was slowing down, Czechs remain highly optimistic about the state of the economy and future growth.
+Brno, Czech Republic – According to a study, published a few days after official projections lent weight to the idea that the Czech economy was facing an important slowdown, Czechs remain highly optimistic about the state of the economy and future growth.

 According to the survey, conducted by the CVVM polling agency, 78% of Czechs see in a positive way the current economic level, while only 20% see it in a negative way.
 These results have been improving over the last few years, and is the highest rate of positive outlook on the economy since 1997 (when CVVM started conducting this poll on a regular basis).
 In the previous survey carried out in January 2017, 71% of Czechs had a positive stance regarding the current economic level.